zoolu-got-rhythm/react-hints-component/README.md

 - storybook examples of usage of API
 - develop more features and updates without breaking prior versions (remain compatible with older versions)

+## TODO:
+- make text unselectable inside speech-bubble
+- make sure default css styles can be overridden (so people can style it to match their app guidlines/themes)
+- make component use a container via a targetContainer element prop, if not supplied defaults to window/document.body?
+- click ones to end text scroll, click again to skip timeout delay before next text
+- error handling msgs for users of library
+- add a ref to component
+- fix non auto-mode